wlakom/gravemap-osm/README.md

 (Wyszukiwarka grobów na OSM)
 ---
-I am a beginner user of GitHub.
+I am (wlakom) a beginner user of GitHub.
 I would like to develop this repository, but I do not know how to do it.

 Things to do:

-+ The name "Fuchs" has "sector:name=N". but this information is not visible.
-Every letter matches except "N"
++ "sector:name=N". is not visible.
+Every letter matches except "N".
+Probably confused with "Null".

+Initialization Issue:
+Ensure that the active.tags['sector:name'] is correctly initialized and not set to null somewhere in your code.

+Conditional Rendering:
+Check if there are any conditions or logic that might be setting active.tags['sector:name'] to null.

+Data Binding Issue:
+Make sure that the data binding is correctly set and not being overwritten or reset to null.

 + The map covers the inscription in "footer" which is on a white background.

 +